Identifying vital nodes through augmented random walks on higher-order networks: Preliminaries

 Simple contagions can suffice to describe certain social contagion phenomena, such as easily convincing rumors or domino effects \cite{anderson1992infectious}.
 However, they fail to provide a satisfactory explanation in other instances, particularly when more intricate dynamics of peer influence and reinforcement mechanisms are at play \cite{iacopini2019simplicial}.
 In the following, we present both the classical SIR model and its higher-order extension, the HSIR model.

 \textbf{SIR contagion model.} The SIR (susceptible-infected-recovered) model \cite{lloyd2001viruses} is a classical model for epidemic disease spread.
 The whole population can be categorized into three groups: susceptible, infected, and recovered individuals, with each individual.
 Each node in this model can exist in one of these three discrete states.
-The susceptible (S) is attributed to people who haven't contracted the infection yet but are at risk of doing so.
+The susceptible (S) is attributed to people who have\del{n't} not contracted the infection yet but are at risk of doing so.
 The infected state (I) applies to people who have contracted the infection and are capable of transmitting it to others who are susceptible.
 The recovered state (R) refers to people who have already recovered from the infection and are no longer at risk of contracting or transmitting it.
 At the beginning of the simulation, all nodes are in the susceptible state, except for a few nodes that are already infected state.
 The infected nodes can spread disease to susceptible nodes with a probability of $\beta$, while they themselves can recover with a probability of $\gamma$, leading to a transition to the recovered state.
 This iterative process continues until there are no more infected nodes in the network.